chipkoziara/crime_costs_baltimore/README.md

 >_This script is configured to overwrite the contents of `output`_

 **What are next steps?**
-I plan to make it easier to plug in a new city's open crime data and neighborhood shapefile to make this portable to other municipalities.
+I plan to make it easier to plug in a new city's open crime data and Block Group shapefiles to make this more portable to other municipalities.

 ~~I also plan to introduce a web-based map that makes it easy to explore this data in the browser.~~ Done!
 Check it out <a href="https://chipkoziara.github.io/crime_costs_baltimore/">here</a> or dig into the code in this repo in the <em><a href="https://github.com/chipkoziara/crime_costs_baltimore/blob/master/index.html">index.html</a></em> file.